Varun487/MiniJavaScriptCompiler/README.md

 	- Produce error if string not terminated properly or partially terminated
 	- Not able to recognise if variable is redeclared
 	- Not able to recognise if variable is undeclared
+	- For printing math expressions, there must be space b/w the numbers and operators
+	- % operator is not accurate due to type conversion
+	- Can't do any operations on identifiers ```IMPORTANT```